wqking/metapp/doc/variant.md

 If T is function type, the return type is function pointer.

 T can be reference of the underlying type.
 For example, if the a Variant `v` holds a std::string, we can call `v.get<std::string &>()`, or `v.get<const std::string &>()` to get a reference instead of copy the value.
 That helps to improve the performance.
+We should always getting as reference to avoid copying, unless you do want to copy the value.

 #### getAddress
 ```c++